Child health inequalities

 Thanks for taking time with us.

-2. Episode 2: Child health inequalities part 2 - interviews with two quality improvement projects
+2. Child health inequalities part 2 - interviews with two quality improvement projects

 In this podcast, we hear from two teams doing innovative work to better understand the impact of poverty on children and young people’s health, and design NHS services that provide targeted support for families.